The Illusion of Readiness in Health AI: Results

+\textbf{Stress Test 5: Visual substitution.} To assess whether models engage in adaptive multimodal reasoning, we designed a controlled substitution task targeting visual grounding.
+We curated 40 \textit{NEJM} questions whose correct diagnoses depended critically on image interpretation, then replaced each original image with a clinically plausible alternative corresponding to a distractor option.
+The vignette and answer choices remained unchanged.
+All substituted images were independently verified by clinicians to support the newly assigned ground-truth answer.
+Models were evaluated under the \emph{image+text} condition only.

-\textbf{Results:} Model performance drops sharply in this altered setting—despite the minimal input change.
-For example: GPT-5 drops from 83.3\% to 51.7\% ($\Delta$ -31.6 pp), and Gemini-2.5 Pro falls from 80.8\% to 47.5\% ($\Delta$ -33.3 pp).
-OpenAI-o3 and o4-mini show similar declines (e.g., o4-mini: -34.2 pp).
-GPT-4o is an exception, showing minimal change.
+Despite minimal textual change, performance declined markedly across most models.
+GPT-5 accuracy dropped from 83.3\% to 51.7\% (–31.6 pp), Gemini-2.5 Pro from 80.8\% to 47.5\% (–33.3 pp), o4-mini by –34.2 pp, and o3 by –24.2 pp. GPT-4o was the only model to maintain similar performance (63.8\% vs. 66.7\%).

-These sharp declines suggest that many models rely on learned visual–answer pairings rather than interpreting visual evidence in context.
-See Extended Data Table~\ref{tab:stress5_visualsubs} for details, with illustrative test cases provided in Appendix~\ref{app:stress test}.

-\textbf{Interpretation:} This test introduces a targeted perturbation designed to minimally alter the question while shifting the intended answer via the image.
-The substantial performance drop across models highlights a brittle reliance on visual–label associations—rather than robust visual–textual integration.

-We acknowledge that this perturbation may also change task difficulty, as the new images vary in visual salience or diagnostic ambiguity.

-Nonetheless, the consistent accuracy collapse—despite no change in textual input—suggests that current benchmarks may reward shortcut behavior over genuine visual reasoning. \textbf{The fact that performance collapses despite unchanged text reveals that high benchmark scores may reflect brittle visual–answer shortcuts, rather than reliable visual reasoning or robust multimodal understanding.}